I have been blown away by the mouse.

 We’re blessed with awesome parents on both sides.
 My folks have paved the way for our incredible success with the Airbnb Experiment, which has proven a wonderful wealth generator (for future cruises?)
 My wife’s folks are equally awesome.

 They were the sponsors of our voyage last month.
 This cruise was an incredible gift, LOADED with wonderful memories.

 So, all six of us went off on a cruise exploring the Western Caribbean: Our immediate family of four in one stateroom, and my in-laws down the hall in their room.
 Talk about starting summer vacation with a bang!

 Disney leaves no stone unturned.
 From the moment you arrive at the port, there are smiling workers, making the queuing process not so bad.
 As a bonus, Pluto and Mickey make appearances and you can line up for a photo while waiting for your group to board the ship.

-Based on my experiences with Celebrity and Princess cruise lines (both fun and memorable), it felt that Disney opted to go with a more classic sea-liner experience.
-The classic decor, straightforward yet elegant layout, and first class service made this feel “old school” but super-charged with Disney branding throughout.
+Based on my experiences with Celebrity and Princess cruise lines (both fun and memorable), I felt that Disney opted to go with a more classic sea-liner experience.
+The classic décor, straightforward yet elegant layout, and first-class service made this feel “old school” but super-charged with Disney branding throughout.
 I dug it wholesale.